evereverland/2022/pages/legacy-project.md

 > Second, tools, tech, and a plan for long-term preservation.

 Facebook, GitHub, Flickr and other online services available to users at no cost have yet to delete user data.
-The photo you sent to Facebook in 2004 i still there.
+The photo you uploaded to Facebook in 2004 is still there.
 Storing huge amounts of data online for unlimited periods of time is becoming quite cheap.

-The interesting aspects will be
+The interesting aspects will be:

-* cataloging and tagging the data
+* Cataloging and tagging the data
 * Making it available to AI
 * Making it entertaining for humans